I think you’ll agree with me when I say:

 6. Air Conditioning Unit Needs Maintenance

 As stated, air conditioning units need regular maintenance to continue running smoothly, much like other appliances in your home.
 Ideally, maintenance should happen twice a year, in the spring before the warm weather hits and in the early fall after things have cooled off and it is no longer in use.
-If your system is not clean, including your ducts, coils and air filter, you will likely encounter airflow problems and inefficient cycling.
+If your system is not clean, including your ducts, coils, and air filter, you will likely encounter airflow problems and inefficient cycling.

 A professional technician will check to make sure everything is clean and lubricated.
 He/she will replace worn parts and confirm that the thermostat is working properly.
-Regular maintenance of your A/C unit will not only help ensure that your unit is in good working order, it will also extend the life of your cooling system.
+Regular maintenance of your A/C unit will not only help ensure that your unit is in good working order, but it will also extend the life of your cooling system.

 7. Your Unit is Old And Needs to be Replaced